MichelDucartier/ada-jekyll/index.md

 We definitely find our beloved villain with persona 43!
 Words like "vampire", "witch" and "pirate" are associated to this persona.
 Switching gears, certain personas have a peculiar penchant for verbs rather than the usual character attributes, just like our friend Persona 14.
 Take a moment to appreciate the action-packed spectacle, where verbs like "stab," "threaten," "kill," and "kidnap" take center stage.
 Believe me, crossing paths with Persona 14 is like willingly stepping into a party where enemies are the uninvited guests...

-This leaves us to wonder what is the proportion of actors that tend to play the same type of movies ?
+This leaves us to wonder what is the proportion of actors that tend to play the same type of movies?
+Let's find out!

 We find out that there are only a few famous actors with multiple roles.
 Only 16% of actors had more than 5 roles.